mpatil/sv-embed-json/README.md

 ![](https://img.shields.io/badge/license-MIT-green)

 # sv-embed-json
 Yet another lib for enbedding JSON in SystemVerilog.
-What's different is that this lib is extensible.
+What's different is that this lib is extensible and the parser is generated from sv bnfc.

 ## Introduction